Gamera

 Despite being a major film studio and Masaichi Nagata being a highly influential figure, (Note: Nagata was entitled as the "Father of the cinema" due to his contributions and achievements for the domestic film industry, including the releases and distributions of King Kong and The Beast from 20,000 Fathoms, and his efforts to save the declining industry contributed in the prosperity of kaiju and tokusatsu genres and their exporting to the global markets.)
-Daiei Film was facing a dire fiscal condition and was suffering internal and external factors, including the decline of the film industry itself (even including Toho and its Godzilla franchise) from the competition against the rising television industry, which was boosted by the 1964 Summer Olympics, a recession, and the aforementioned "Kaiju Booms" most notably Ultra Q and Ultraman where Nagata's attempt to save the film industry resulted in the governmental supports for kaiju and tokusatsu productions, and the booms were ironically shaped.
-Consequently, the original Gamera film became a black-and-white film.
-(Note: Despite the Gamera-related Warning from Space (1956) was the first colored tokusatsu film in Japan, The Whale God (1962) and Gamera, the Giant Monster (1965) were produced as monochrome films due to financial difficulties.
-Sequels after the second film Gamera vs. Barugon continuously suffered declining budgets, with an exception of Gamera vs. Jiger.)
+Daiei Film was already at the brink of bankruptcy due to multiple factors, including the decline of the film industry itself (even including Toho and its Godzilla franchise) from the competition against the rising television industry, which was boosted by the 1964 Summer Olympics, a recession, and the aforementioned "Kaiju Booms" most notably Ultra Q and Ultraman where Nagata's attempt to save the film industry resulted in the governmental supports for productions and exports of kaiju and tokusatsu genres, and the booms were ironically shaped.
+Consequently, both The Whale God (1962), Daiei's first kaiju film, and Gamera, the Giant Monster (1965) became black-and-white despite having Warning from Space (1956), the first colored tokusatsu film in Japan.

-Daiei Film's situation improved thanks to the Gamera franchise, which solely supported the company and its subcontractors until Daiei's bankruptcy in 1971.
-On the other hand, not only budgets, schedules, ideas, (Note: Budgetary and schedule constraints, inadequate equipment, and labor shortages resulted in limitations on designs and abilities of kaiju and items and options for settings and locations, cancellations of a new monster, decreased kaiju battles and city destructions, qualities of plots, and so on.) and (both physical and human) resources, but also labor conditions continuously declined and impoverished remaining employees, (Note: Daimajin and Yokai Monsters franchises were launched due to the success of Gamera.
-Wages for a number of workers from these companies were unpaid back then, forcing them to struggle to manage living expenses including tuition fees for their children.
-Payments to them were restarted after the success of the Gamera franchise.
-However, their salaries again became unstable in later films where even Noriaki Yuasa and Niisan Takahashi weren't paid legitimately, and Yuasa became a contract director without overtime pay for Gamera vs. Jiger (1970) and Gamera vs. Zigra (1971).) leading to deteriorations of qualities and distributions, and to deaths of the actor Taro Marui (Note: Marui participated in If You're Happy, Clap Your Hands (1964), Return of Daimajin (1966), and Gamera vs. Gyaos (1967) six months prior to his death.
-The 1964 film was Noriaki Yuasa's debut work as a director, and its commercial failure affected Yuasa's appointment for Gamera franchise.) and a staff of Gamera vs. Jiger (1970).
-A riot, losses of various materials and expertises, and disputes over the legal rights of the franchise (and Niisan Takahashi's isolation from all stakeholders) were evoked as the company was officially declared bankrupt, triggering further issues on subsequent situations by Tokuma Shoten.
+Daiei Film's situation improved thanks to the Gamera franchise, (Note: For example, Daiei's entire annual (1996) box office revenue was doubled due to the success of the double featuring of Gamera vs. Barugon and Daimajin.
+Daimajin and Yokai Monsters franchises were launched due to the success of Gamera.
+Wages for a number of workers from Daiei and its subcontractors were unpaid back then, forcing them to struggle to manage living expenses including tuition fees for their children.
+Payments to them were restarted after the success of the Gamera franchise.) which solely supported the company and its subcontractors until Daiei's bankruptcy in December 1971, about four months after the theatrical release of Gamera vs. Zigra.
+On the other hand, not only budgets, schedules, ideas, (Note: Budgetary and schedule constraints, inadequate equipment, and labor shortages resulted in limitations on designs and abilities of kaiju and items and options for settings and locations, cancellations of a new monster, decreased kaiju battles and city destructions, qualities of plots, and so on.
+Sequels after the second film Gamera vs. Barugon suffered continuously declining budgets, with an exception of Gamera vs. Jiger.) and (both physical and human) resources, but also labor conditions continuously declined and impoverished remaining employees, (Note: Salaries for employees, which were resumed thanks to the Gamera series, again became unstable where even Noriaki Yuasa and Niisan Takahashi weren't paid legitimately, and Yuasa became a contract director without overtime pay for Gamera vs. Jiger (1970) and Gamera vs. Zigra (1971).) leading to deteriorations of the franchise, and to deaths and suicide attempts of employees, including stakeholders of the Gamera series such as Taro Marui, (Note: Marui participated in If You're Happy, Clap Your Hands (1964), Return of Daimajin (1966), and Gamera vs. Gyaos (1967) six months prior to his death.
+The 1964 film was Noriaki Yuasa's debut work as a director, and its commercial failure affected Yuasa's appointment for the Gamera franchise.) an unnamed staff of Gamera vs. Jiger (1970), and Mari Atsumi.
+A riot, losses of various materials and expertises, and disputes over the legal rights of the franchise (and Niisan Takahashi's isolation from all stakeholders) were evoked as the company was officially declared bankrupt, triggering further issues on subsequent situations in the Tokuma Shoten era.